 For instance, you may have lost a lot of money or property during the divorce.
 Since you are blaming this person for ending your marriage, you can request that they pay you back in court.
 Perhaps the divorce led to financial loss in life.
 Because of your mental distress, you paid a lot for mental health treatment.
 This distress may have led to poor job performance, costing you a promotion or causing you to lose the job.
 In such scenarios, you could be repaid for these economic costs.

 Remember: You are not suing your former spouse.
 You are suing the person who damaged your marriage.
 If you are trying to recover property, you probably can’t directly get the house back.
 That belongs to your spouse, not the defendant.
 Instead, you’re suing for your investment in the home, so you can only receive money, not the actual property.

 If the court believes that the defendant’s actions were particularly malicious, you may be entitled to punitive damages.
 This is extra compensation the court orders strictly to punish the defendant.

 Is It Worth Filing for Alienation of Affection?

 Lawsuits can get expensive.
 In the best-case scenario, you win the case, and you use part of your compensation to pay your lawyer.
 Before moving forward, consider the person you are suing.
 Just because someone destroyed your marriage, it doesn’t mean you can get anything from them.
 If the defendant is someone of modest means, they may simply be unable to pay you if they lose the case.
 Make sure you know what you can get out of the case before moving forward.

 You should also consider your emotional state before pursuing such a case.
 A lawsuit like this could reopen some old wounds, particularly if you suffered mental distress.
 Make sure that you know exactly what you plan to get from the case before going forward.

-If you believe that an outside saboteur destroyed your marriage, contact our office for a free consultation.
+If you believe that an outside saboteur destroyed your marriage, contact us today.
 You can call us at (704) 286-0570 or reach us online.